sanyja2000/whyopengl/README.md

-# whyopengl - a basic opengl based game engine
+# whyopengl - a basic opengl based game engine and demo game
-A simple opengl project created in python.
+A simple opengl university project created in python.

+It contains a very basic 3D rendering engine and an FPS puzzle game created with the engine.
+In the game you have to solve puzzle to unlock the music for the played level.
+Puzzles include sokoban and sliding image pieces.

 # Installation